Commonly, no one can miss out to read about food. Food is something we live and die for.

 What is Japanese Food?

-Japanese Food is mostly made out of seafood and rice with other sideline ingredients like fresh vegetables.
+Japanese Food is mainly made of seafood and rice with other sideline ingredients like fresh vegetables.
 Japanese Food signifies the traditional food and cooking method in Japan.

-Though Chinese Food is known for serving food with rice, in the olden era Japanese Food was served with rice which was followed as a tradition of Japan, even today this tradition is somewhere present on the globe.
+Though Chinese Food is known for serving food with rice, in the olden era, Japanese Food was served with rice, followed as a tradition in Japan; even today, this tradition is somewhere around the globe.

-According to that old Japanese tradition, the Japanese Food is served to place every single item on the rice bowl.
-Every different flavored dish of Japanese Food is given its own plate-like leaves to kept on as an individual delicacy.
+According to that old Japanese tradition, Japanese Food is served by placing every item in a rice bowl.
+Every different flavoured dish of Japanese Food is given its plate-like leaves to keep on as an individual delicacy.

 Many homes in Japan still follow this tradition to date.

-Since rice is known as a staple for Japanese Food but wheat and soybeans was introduced to be known as staple after rice in the Japanese Food.
-So in short, all of the three – rice, soybeans, and wheat today are known as the staple for Japanese Food.
+Since rice is known as a staple in Japanese Food, wheat and soybeans were introduced as staples after rice.
+So, in short, all three – rice, soybeans, and wheat today are known as the staple of Japanese Food.

-It is said that Japanese food has no meat products included since the Kofun period of Japan when Buddhism was the official religion for the country which was the reason behind the minimal use of the spices.
+It is said that Japanese food has no meat products included since the Kofun period of Japan when Buddhism was the official religion for the country, which was the reason behind the minimal use of spices.

-Even it is said that in that era spices were hard to find so Japanese Food used to consists of only two spices which were garlic and pepper that too in a minimalistic amount.
+Even it is said that in that era, spices were hard to find, so Japanese Food used to consist of only two spices which were garlic and pepper, that too in a minimalistic amount.

 Examples of Japanese Food are –